edmcman/experiment-scripts/README.md

 Specifically, the scripts:

-1. Automatically runs experiments using a script and uploads the results to a google doc
+1. Automatically runs experiments using a script and uploads the results to a google doc and/or rabbitmq queue.

 2. Downloads the results into [R][R]